thenakulmistry/V1-frontend/README.md

-# Gauri Cooks - Food Ordering Platform
+# Gauri Cooks - Frontend

 This is the frontend for "Gauri Cooks", a modern, full-stack food ordering application built with React.
 It features separate user and admin dashboards, robust authentication, and a responsive, intuitive user interface.
+The backend code is in a separate repository.

-## ✨ Features
+## Features

 ### User Features
 - **Authentication**: Secure user registration and login with email/password and Google OAuth2.